joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Copy a model file was going wrong if the file was in a subfolder

 Changed
-  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Automatically set focus back to editor view when tabing off an objectpropertiesview textbox Don't allow user to load a new Limpet script if current one is executing
+  Paste path string in flexipath control now adjusts pasted coordinates so all path is in bounds of view Modified focus handling in the solution tree view Automatically set focus back to editor view when tabing off an objectpropertiesview textbox Don't allow user to load a new Limpet script if current one is executing